vmware-tanzu/tanzu-dev-portal/content/practices/assumptions/index.md

 1. Once that is complete make a horizontal line on the whiteboard, marked **"Know A Lot"** on the left and **"Know Little"** on the right.

-1. Spread out each assumption horizontally along the new axis, being sure not to move anything vertically since the riskiness was addressed earlier.
+1. Spread out each assumption horizontally along the new axis, being sure not to move anything vertically since riskiness was addressed earlier.

 1. At the end of the exercise, you'll have a strong idea of which assumptions (top right quadrant) you'll need to take action on, and—if time allows—can outline specifically what actions to take and who will own them